ibm-cloud-docs/openwhisk/actions_web.md

 {: pre}

 ## Web action limits
-For information about request and response limits for web actions, see [System details and limits](/docs/openwhisk?topic=cloud-functions-limits#web_action_limits).
+For more information about request and response limits for web actions, see [System details and limits](/docs/openwhisk?topic=cloud-functions-limits#web_action_limits).